45 Handy Aluminum Foil Hacks You’ll Wish You Knew Sooner

 Keep your sleeping bag dry

 Place a piece of heavy-duty aluminum foil under your sleeping bag to insulate against moisture.
 You’ll be dry and get a great nights sleep.

-If you love these aluminum foil uses, you’ll want to read up on these brilliant ways to fix things with baking soda.
+If you love these aluminum foil uses, you’ll want to read up on these brilliant uses for baking soda.

 Lure a fish

 None of your fancy fishing lures working?
 You can make one in a jiffy that just might do the trick: Wrap some aluminum foil around a fishhook.
 Fringe the foil so that it covers the hook and wiggles invitingly when you reel in the line.